TechAkayy/frameworks-lite-for-pinegrow/README.md

 A [Pinegrow](https://pinegrow.com/) Plugin that provides the ability to [progressively enhance](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) your HTML with light-weight framework directives via the Props Panel.

-Currently supported frameworks - [Petite Vue](https://github.com/vuejs/petite-vue), [Vue](https://vuejs.org/guide/quick-start.html#using-the-global-build) and [AlpineJS](https://alpinejs.dev/start-here).
+Currently supported frameworks - [Petite-Vue](https://github.com/vuejs/petite-vue), [AlpineJS](https://alpinejs.dev/start-here) and [Standard-Vue](https://vuejs.org/guide/quick-start.html#using-the-global-build).
 To add a new framework, refer to the [Development & Contribution](#development--contribution) section.

 ❗Note: This is not an official plugin by the Pinegrow team, rather a personal contribution for the community.
 Follow me on twitter - [@techakayy](https://twitter.com/techakayy)